- Continuing Education

 To learn more about certificates, please select the Certificates tab below.
 We also provide information about our on-time completion rates for our certificates and the median loan debt incurred by students who complete this certificate program.

-If you already have the academic and professional experience required for certain industry-recognized certification exams, we also offer non-credit test-prep courses that can help you prepare for that important step in your career.
-Test-prep courses are offered in human resource management and project management.
+If you already have the academic and professional experience required for certain industry-recognized certification exams, we also offer noncredit test prep courses that can help you prepare for that important step in your career.
+Test prep courses are offered in preparation for becoming a certified public accountant, human resource management and project management.
 Talk to an enrollment advisor about your options, or sign up for a course today.

 Professional development courses